Derv-OFlynn/Fallout3rdYear/1_CloudComputing/17 DevOps Intro.md

 Bad configurations could get duplicated on all the servers

-Configuration drift, in which the server configurations are modified on the machines (for example, through hot-fixes without modifying the original templates), makes configurations on the server and in the template to differ.
+<mark style="background: #BABD00;">Configuration drift</mark>, in which the server configurations are modified on the machines (for example, through hot-fixes without modifying the original templates), makes configurations on the server and in the template to differ.

 This is especially true if strict discipline is not followed.

+Recent IaC tools are getting smarter.
+Some can now detect config drift.

 ### <mark style="background: #BABD00;">Desired State Configuration:</mark>